Mattshark89/OpenFlight-VRC/README.md

 ## How to use

-After installing the four packages listed above, import the Unity package from [Releases](https://github.com/Mattshark89/OpenFlight-VRC/releases) and place the prefab "OpenFlight" anywhere in your world.
+After installing the VCC packages listed above, add them to your project by clicking "manage project" in the VCC and selecting OpenFlight.
+Once you are in your project, place the prefab "OpenFlight", which is under "Packages\com.mattshark.openflight\Runtime", anywhere in your world.
 This should be all you need for most worlds.
 To fine-tune the flight settings, select the WingedFlight GameObject inside of the prefab and check the Inspector.
 Check the README.md file within the Unity Package for more details.